The Romanian Wooden Spoon Carver – Home and Workshop

 They can be used in food preparation, to stir and toss ingredients in rustic kitchens, sheepfolds, and look great hung on the wall when not in use.

-The knot handle spoons are made of ash, because it takes all finishes well, it’s pretty easy to work with and the pigmented stains will bring out the grain nicely.
+The spoons with knot handle are made of ash, because it takes all finishes well, it’s pretty easy to work with and the pigmented stains will bring out the grain nicely.

 The ladles are made of walnut, preferred for it’s smoothness and good strength.